bizz84/starter_architecture_flutter_firebase/README.md

 But you would need additional "glue" code if you want to "convert" your input streams into reactive models based on `ChangeNotifier`.

 > Note: streams are the default way of pushing changes not only with Firebase, but with many other services as well.
-For example, the [location](https://pub.dev/packages/location) package has an `onLocationChanged()` stream that you can use to get the user's location over time.
+For example, you can get location updates with the `onLocationChanged()` stream of the [location](https://pub.dev/packages/location) package.
 Whether you use Firestore, or want to get data from your device's input sensors, streams are the most convenient way of delivering **asynchronous** data over time.

 A more detailed overview of this architecture is outlined below.
 But first, here are the goals for this project.

 ## Project Goals

-Define a reference architecture that can be used as a foundation for Flutter apps using Firebase (or other streaming APIs).
+Define a reference architecture that can be used as the **foundation** for Flutter apps using Firebase (or other streaming APIs).

 This architecture should: